awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + Advanced Compression
 + Application Express \(APEX\)

-  For more information, see [Oracle Application Express](Appendix.Oracle.Options.APEX.md)\.
+  For more information, see [Oracle Application Express \(APEX\)](Appendix.Oracle.Options.APEX.md)\.
 + Automatic Memory Management
 + Automatic Undo Management
 + Automatic Workload Repository \(AWR\)

-  For more information, see [Generating Performance Reports with Automatic Workload Repository \(AWR\)](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.AWR)\.
+  For more information, see [Generating performance reports with Automatic Workload Repository \(AWR\)](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.AWR)\.
 + Active Data Guard with Maximum Performance in the same AWS Region or across AWS Regions

-  For more information, see [Working with Oracle Replicas for Amazon RDS](oracle-read-replicas.md)\.
+  For more information, see [Working with Oracle replicas for Amazon RDS](oracle-read-replicas.md)\.
 + Continuous Query Notification \(version 12\.1\.0\.2\.v7 and later\)

-  For more information, see [ Using Continuous Query Notification \(CQN\)](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/adfns/cqn.html#GUID-373BAF72-3E63-42FE-8BEA-8A2AEFBF1C35) in the Oracle documentation\.
+  For more information, see [ Using continuous query notification \(CQN\)](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/adfns/cqn.html#GUID-373BAF72-3E63-42FE-8BEA-8A2AEFBF1C35) in the Oracle documentation\.
 + Data Redaction
 + Database Change Notification \(version 11\.2\.0\.4\.v11 and later 11g versions\)

-  For more information, see [ Database Change Notification](https://docs.oracle.com/cd/E11882_01/java.112/e16548/dbchgnf.htm#JJDBC28815) in the Oracle documentation\.
+  For more information, see [ Database change notification](https://docs.oracle.com/cd/E11882_01/java.112/e16548/dbchgnf.htm#JJDBC28815) in the Oracle documentation\.
 **Note**
 This feature changes to Continuous Query Notification in version 12\.1 and later\.
 + Database In\-Memory \(version 12\.1 and later\)
 + Distributed Queries and Transactions
 + Edition\-Based Redefinition

-  For more information, see [Setting the Default Edition for a DB Instance](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.DefaultEdition)\.
+  For more information, see [Setting the default edition for a DB instance](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.DefaultEdition)\.
 + Enterprise Manager Database Control \(11g\) and EM Express \(12c\)

   For more information, see [Oracle Enterprise Manager](Oracle.Options.OEM.md)\.